 - 30 days after the verdict if the defendant needs more time to perfect his motion.13

 The court has broad discretion to grant the motion and may draw reasonable inferences when reweighing the evidence and conducting a re-examination of an issue of fact.

 Following a new trial order, a fresh trial is conducted with a new jury.

 Note that, if granted, and a defendant is in custody, he may ask to be released on bail per California’s bail laws.

 5. What happens if it is denied?

-A denial of a motion means that the initial guilty verdict stands.
-A defendant though can still win a second chance if he is successful on appealing his case.
+A denial of the motion means that the initial guilty verdict stands.
+But even after a denial of the motion, a defendant though can still win a second chance if he is successful on appealing his case.

 Also note that there are times when a court, even though it does not order another trial, may:

 - modify the defendant’s verdict to a lesser included offense of the convicted charge, or

 - reduce the degree of the charge.14